ajitRoul/cordova-plugin/README.md

-# cAndroid Wear Cordova plugin
+# Android Wear Cordova plugin
 This plugin allow you get notification in android wear from cordova application.
 #Setup